Oh My Food Recipes

 Jump to Recipe Jump to Video Print Recipe

-Homemade simple and tasty fried shrimp chips or prawn crackers is a classic Chinese New Year snack.
-It is not only crispy, but also melts in the mouth.
-This homemade shrimp chips recipe has a video below the recipe card to watch the fun processes of how to make Asian shrimp chips at home.
+Homemade simple and tasty fried shrimp chips or prawn crackers is a classic Chinese New Year or special event snack like pork jerky.
+It is not only crispy, but also melts in the mouth!
+This homemade shrimp chips recipe has step by step photos and a video below the recipe card to watch the fun processes of how to make Asian shrimp chips at home for your snack.

 Like snacks?
-Check out these pork jerky, curry fish ball, red bean paste rice cake, Chinese pancake, caramel popcorn, red bean mochi, Asian air fryer french fries and Korean tteokbokki recipes too!
+Check out these pork jerky, curry fish ball, red bean paste rice cake, Chinese pancake, caramel popcorn, red bean mochi, Asian air fryer french fries and Korean tteokbokki recipes.

 homemade fried shrimp chips or prawn chips on a circle tray top view